ikgwin/JUUN-Virtual-Assistant/README.md

 # JUUN Virtual Assistant
 A project I am working on, a virtual assistant named JUUN who assists me in my everyday tasks when using my computer.
+Eventually will be designed to function for any user on their computer but for now it is being optimized for myself.

 Upon starting the application, click run to start JUUN.
-JUUN
+JUUN can then be activated by saying "hey JUUN" (Pronounced June) followed by whatever the users command is.
+If the command doesn't exist, JUUN will reply that she doesnt understand, and the command will be noted down as an idea for future versions/updates.

  What can JUUN do?
-(Commands will be added here upon creation and successful functionality of command):
+(Functions will be added here upon creation and successful functionality of command):
  - greet user
  - open a website
  - google queries